zscaler/terraform-aws-cloud-connector-modules/examples/base_2cc/README.md

-# Zscaler "Base_2cc" deployment type
+# Zscaler "Base_2cc" deployment type (deprecated)

+- **Note** This is only available as reference for legacy users.
+Zscaler's recommended deployment method is Gateway Load Balancer (GWLB), which distributes traffic across multiple Cloud Connectors and achieves high availability.
+Please refer to [**Starter Deployment Template with GWLB**](../base_cc_gwlb).

 This deployment type is intended for greenfield/pov/lab purposes.
 It will deploy a fully functioning sandbox environment in a new VPC with test workload VMs.
 Full set of resources provisioned listed below, but this will effectively create all network infrastructure dependencies for an AWS environment.
 Everything from "Base_1cc" deployment type (Creates 1 new VPC with 1 public subnet and 1 private/workload subnet; 1 IGW; 1 NAT Gateway; 1 Centos server workload in the private subnet routing to NAT Gateway; 1 Bastion Host in the public subnet assigned an Elastic IP and routing to the IGW; generates local key pair .pem file for ssh access; Creates 1 Cloud Connector private subnet; 1 Cloud Connector VM routing to NAT Gateway; workload private subnet route repointed to service ENI of Cloud Connector)<br>